lmash/coffeepoetry/README.md

 username and password entered match an existing account.

 ## CoffeePoetry
-Displays all cafe's ordered by review score, with the highest appearing first.
+Displays all cafés ordered by review score, with the highest appearing first.
 Anyone (logged in/not) can see the same detail.
 Shows the first image loaded against a café, the café name, location and a haiku and it's inspiration if one has been generated.
 Hover over inspiration to see.
 Clicking on a cafés name displays the cafés page.